 The biggest beginner mistakes summary

-- Just seeing a chord as an image
+- Viewing and remembering a chord as an individual image

 - Not digging deep enough and fully understanding each song

 - Not understanding, reading, and writing strumming patterns

 Since my time as a beginner (30 years ago now), I’ve been hooked on improving guitar tuition.

 I want to tell you more about it so I’ve put together an eBook that you get when you sign up for my guitar courses.